Apple wearables see 24.7% increase in sales

-San Francisco, April 29 (IANS) Apple has announced that its wearables, home and accessories segment noted a 24.7 per cent increase in sales to $7.8 billion during the March quarter.
+San Francisco: Apple has announced that its wearables, home and accessories segment noted a 24.7 per cent increase in sales to $7.8 billion during the March quarter.

 The company reported $7.8 billion in revenue for this category, up from $6.2 billion in the year-ago quarter.